 In October 2017, soon after movie producer, Harvey Weinstein’s victims started speaking out in droves, Barna Research Group took a poll asking Americans to identify behaviors that they thought were sexual harassment.
 As expected, sexual behaviors populated the top of the list, but behaviors such as following someone, blocking someone’s path, pinching and poking, staring, snickering, winking, and whistling all showed up on the list too.

 Many of those other behaviors could be considered sexual harassment depending on the context, of course.
 But, they may also constitute illegal harassment even if they aren’t sexual in nature.

 Workplace harassment on the basis of someone’s legally-protected status (whether it’s their sex, race, religion, ethnicity, gender, and so forth) is a form of discrimination.
 It is illegal in all 50 states under state and federal laws.
-If you are a victim of unwanted attention harassment in the workplace, sexual or otherwise, contact an experienced workplace harassment attorney at Dolman Law Group in Sarasota at (941) 210-7586 for a free consultation.
+If you are a victim of unwanted attention harassment in the workplace, sexual or otherwise, contact an experienced workplace harassment attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA in Sarasota at (941) 210-7586 for a free consultation.

 What Is Workplace Harassment?

 Laws regarding harassment in the workplace distinguish between quid pro quo harassment and hostile work environment harassment.
 Quid pro quo harassment refers to employment decisions based on an employee’s acceptance or denial of unwanted sexual advances or requests for sexual favors.
 It is, in other words, the stereotypical boss-demands-sex-from-secretary type of harassment that so often dominates the discussion.